top of page

 Analytical Notes

-Spectroscopy
+UV-Visible Spectroscopy

 Spectroscopy is the study of how light interacts with matter, allowing scientists to analyze the composition and characteristics of various substances.
 By measuring the light absorbed, emitted, or scattered by materials, researchers can gain insights into their chemical and physical properties.